 The second session of the forum aims to highlight new techniques and will open with remarks from Frank Veith on the ‘limitations of vascular and endovascular procedures’.
 This uncertainty is both matched and countered in a later talk by Maryland’s Frank Criado.
 He says in his talk on aortic stent graft issues that “the future of endograft technology for thoracic application is extremely bright, but several challenges and unmet needs remain, referring to the need for updating endograft design to meet the increasing needs of endovascular practitioners.
 Later in this session, Rodney White will examine the rapidly developing area of endograft technologies in the treatment of thoracic aortic aneurysms and dissections, and will state that “initial findings may lead to redefining the treatment of these lesions.

-In the following carotid stent session, all the latest cerebral protection devices will be evaluated: Horst Sievert will give a report on developments in flow reversal, Peter Gaines will give an update on filters and Michel Henry will continue the debate over ‘vascular or endovascular’ when he tell us why carotid angioplasty and stenting with distal balloons means this practice is now “as safe as surgery.
+In the following carotid stent session, all the latest cerebral protection devices will be evaluated: Horst Sievert will give a report on developments in flow reversal, Peter Gaines will give an update on filters and Michel Henry will continue the debate over ‘vascular or endovascular’ when he tells us why carotid angioplasty and stenting with distal balloons means this practice is now “as safe as surgery.
 Jos van den Berg will then give the current low-down on the use of 3D rotational angiography.

 The final session of the forum promises to display many of the new and innovative devices available today with a succession of talks on developments in endovascular technology.
 Krassi Ivancev will be giving a talk on branch stent grafts in which he will show examples of current devices and demonstrate their uses.
 Eric Verhoeven will speak on fenestrated grafts with contributions from Michael Lawrence-Brown on this and short aneurysm necks.
 One such use will be a technique that prevents embolization of the internal iliac artery and the subsequent stent graft extension during AAA.
 He will also demonstrate an alternative to covering the left subclavian artery with the main stent graft during type B dissection by using a branched stent graft to seal it instead.
 Also in this session Bernd Heublein will be discussing the potential of biodegradable stents as vascular implants, and Peter Gaines will be reviewing available data on coated stents for coronary intervention and their potential for peripheral use.